Optimal Design Emulators: A Point Process Approach: Optimal Design Emulator

 Our sequential formulation allows one to easily enforce the non-collapsing projection property constraint -- that is, to remove the possibility of design points overlapping in their marginal projections.
 Let

 and so on, where the higher-order sets $S_4,\ldots,S_{d-1}$ are similarly defined.
-Then, it is clearly the case that Therefore, to find the subset of candidate points that would violate the desired projection constraint in all marginal dimensions, it is sufficient to find the set $S_1$ alone.
-Notably, this is an operation that is $\mathcal{O}(Nnd)$ in the worst case (where $N$ is the cardinality of $\chi$, $n$ is the number of design points and $d$ is the dimension of the input space), exhibiting no combinatorial explosion with dimension.
-Our batch-sequential design algorithm satisfying the non-collapsing constraint is outlined in Algorithm 3.
+Then, it is clearly the case that $S_1\supseteq S_2\supseteq\cdots\supseteq S_{d-1}.$ Therefore, it is sufficient to find the set $S_1$ alone.
+This is an operation that is $\mathcal{O}(Nnd)$ in the worst case.
+Our batch-sequential design algorithm satisfying the non-collapsing constraint is outlined in Algorithm~\ref{alg3}.